Loading...

 Parents and carers of our Mini Maestros students are welcomed into the class and participate along with their children.
 This time together not only allows the parent or carer to spend valuable play time with their child it can also provide the time for the parent or carers to observe their children’s development.
 Educational sessions are also provided at early learning centres.

 Each child attending studio classes receives a Music Book.
 This book includes the repertoire for the term and gives ideas for enjoyable follow-up activities at home while reinforcing concepts learned in class.
 In addition to the music book, on first enrolling a child will receive student equipment relevant to their age group to be used in class.
-For most age groups this includes the child’s own copy of a Mini Maestros CD containing some of the music used in class.
+For most age groups this includes a music album download of a selection of music used in class.
 Older children receive a bumblebee puppet that is used as a learning aid in all classes.
 The highest level age group receive a set of chime bars with removable notes which they play in class ensembles.
+All age groups receive an online course that can be enjoyed at home in addition to the studio classes and acts as a back up for any missed classes.

 The Mini Maestros Way